 Having an appropriate bike is essential for riding the bike park.
 For most riders, it is recommended that a downhill mountain bike is used.
 A modern downhill bike has both front and rear suspension.
 This suspension soaks up all the bumps on the bike trails and makes them easier to ride.
 These bikes also have wide, tough tires that increase grip and traction when riding.
 The bike frame is generally made from durable aluminum or carbon fibre.
 These bikes are designed to be incredibly sturdy while maximizing the rider’s safety.

 Downhill mountain bikes can be rented from any of the bike stores in Whistler.
 Each bike is maintained after it’s ridden and the bike mechanic can talk you through the features of the bike when you rent it.

 As well as renting a downhill mountain bike, you can also rent safety equipment from bike shops in Whistler.

-Helmets are absolutely mandatory.
+Helmets are mandatory.
 You will not be allowed on the chairlift or gondola without a helmet.
-A full-face helmet is highly recommended as it covers your head and also has a part that protects the lower face and jaw.
+A full-face helmet is highly recommended as it covers your head as well as your lower face and jaw.

 Gloves are a nice addition when riding the bike park.
 Summer days in Whistler can get hot, so a pair of gloves will help to keep your hands dry and make holding on to the handlebars easier.